sailfish-team/sailfish/doc/intro.rst

 The general goals of the project are as follows:

-* **performance** the code is optimized for the current generation of NVIDIA GPUs.
+* **Performance**: the code is optimized for the current generation of NVIDIA GPUs.
-  With a single state of the art video board, it is possible to achieve a simulation speed of 800 - 1200 MLUPS (depending on the used grid and model).
+  With a single state-of-the-art video board, it is possible to achieve a simulation speed of 800 - 1200 MLUPS (depending on the used grid and model).
 To achieve comparable performance with typical off-the-shelf CPUs, a small cluster would be necessary.

-* **scalability**: the code is designed to scale well with increasing number of compute cores.
+* **Scalability**: the code is designed to scale well with increasing number of compute cores.

-* **agility and extendability**: by implementing large parts of the code in a very expressive language (Python), we aim at encouraging rapid experimentation.
+* **Agility and extendability**: by implementing large parts of the code in a very expressive language (Python), we aim at encouraging rapid experimentation.
-  Running tests, playing with new boundary conditions or new models is easy, as it often only requires changing a few lines of the kernel code.
+  Running tests, playing with new boundary conditions or new models is easy, and it often only requires changing a few lines of the kernel code.

-* **maintainability**: we keep the code clean and easy to understand.
-The Mako templating engine makes it possible to dynamically generate optimized code without any unnecessary cruft.
+* **Maintainability**: we keep the code clean and easy to understand.
+The Mako template engine makes it possible to dynamically generate optimized code without any unnecessary cruft.

-* **ease of use**: defining new simulations and exploring simulation results is simple and many details are automated and hidden from the end-user.
+* **Ease of use**: defining new simulations and exploring simulation results is simple and many details are automated and by default hidden from the end-user.